-The Venerable Chhoje Tulku Rinpoche is a classically trained Tibetan Lama, a Buddhist meditation master and teacher, who has been teaching in the North America, and to western students around the world, for over 26 years.
-He understands the way Westerners think and feel, and the challenges they face on a daily basis.
-His humor is infectious, and he has a delightful way of opening people’s hearts, and sparking access to the state of mind that makes things workable.
+His Eminence Chhoje Tulku Rinpoche is a classically trained Tibetan Lama, a Buddhist meditation master, and teacher.
+He has been teaching in the North America, and around the world, for over 26 years.
+He understands the way western students think and feel, as well as the challenges they face on a daily basis.
+Chhoje Rinpoche’s humor is infectious, he has a delightful way of opening people’s hearts and sparking access to the state of mind that makes things workable.

 Rinpoche was recognized at an early young age by His Holiness Dudjom Rinpoche and His Holiness the 16th Karmapa as the reincarnated tulku of Chhoje Rinpoche VII.
-The current Venerable Chhoje Rinpoche VIII is a lineage holder of both the Nyingma and Kagyu traditions of Tibetan Buddhism.
-(Tibetan Lamas are honored with the name “Rinpoche” which literally means “precious one” as a title of respect, courtesy and affection.)
+Rinpoche is a lineage holder of both the Nyingma and Kagyu traditions of Tibetan Buddhism.
+He is referred to as “Rinpoche” by his students, a title Tibetan Lamas are honored with, which means “precious one” as a title of respect, courtesy and affection.

-When Chhoje Rinpoche was one years old, the 16th Karmapa prophesized that the previous Chhoje Rinpoche had incarnated in the village of Chemday, near Leh, Ladakh, in Northern India.
-Soon thereafter, His Holiness Dudjom Rinpoche also recognized the young Chhoje Rinpoche, officially recognized him, granted him refuge in the traditional Buddhist ceremony.
-He told the young tulku’s parents that they needed to let their son fulfill his destiny as a lama and receive a traditional Buddhist education.
-Later on, Chhoje Rinpoche spent a number of years with His Holiness, studying closely with him and practicing under his guidance.
+When Rinpoche was one year old, the 16th Karmapa prophesized that the previous Chhoje Rinpoche had incarnated in the village of Chemday, near Leh, Ladakh, in Northern India.
+Soon thereafter, H. H. Dudjom Rinpoche also officially recognized the young Chhoje Rinpoche, granting him refuge in the traditional Buddhist ceremony.
+Dudjom Rinpoche advised the young tulku’s parents to let their son fulfill his destiny as a lama and receiving a traditional Buddhist education.
+Eventually Rinpoche would spend several of years with H.H.
+Dudjom Rinpoche, studying closely with him and practicing under his guidance.

 Rinpoche explains, “For me, personally, watching His Holiness’ infinite compassion for beings was the most powerful experience of my life.”

-Chhoje Rinpoche first came to the West in 1983 to be with His Holiness Dudjom Rinpoche in New York City, where he was residing at the time.
+In 1983, Chhoje Rinpoche came to New York City where His Holiness Dudjom Rinpoche was residing at the time.
 A few years later, Chhoje Rinpoche began to give formal teachings.
-In 1988, he founded Padma Shedrup Ling in Northern California.
+In 1988, Rinpoche founded Padma Shedrup Ling in Northern California.
 Since then, he has taught extensively throughout the United States, as well as India, Nepal, Japan and Greece.

-Rinpoche completed a rigorous three year retreat in the summer of 2010.
-Shortly thereafter, he returned to Chumur Monastery in Ladakh, in Northern India – the monastery he had founded in his previous life – for the consecration of new prayer wheels, statues and construction.
-About 1,000 people gathered there to participate in a week-long practice, receiving teachings and celebrating Rinpoche’s return.
-At that time, he consecrated new prayer wheels, statues, monks’ quarters, classrooms, a library and to give teachings and empowerments.
+After completing a three year retreat in the summer of 2010, Rinpoche returned to Chumur Monastery in Ladakh, in Northern India – the monastery he had founded in his previous life – for the consecration of new buildings and sacred items.
+About 1,000 people gathered to participate in a week-long practice and celebrate Rinpoche’s return.
+In addition to the teachings and empowerments, Rinpoche was able to consecrate new prayer wheels, statues, monks’ quarters, classrooms, a library during his stay.

-Co-incidentally, Chhoje Rinpoche was Leh, Ladakh, in 2011 when a catastrophic cloudburst killed or injured hundreds of victims and destroyed homes, shops, bridges, and even massive prayer wheels.
+In 2011, Rinpoche was Leh, Ladakh when a catastrophic cloudburst killed or injured hundreds of victims and destroyed homes, shops, bridges, and even massive prayer wheels.
 He provided critical support: counseling, medicine, practice for the dead, food, supplies and funds for rebuilding destroyed homes to the people of Leh, Choglamsar, Hanley and Chumur.

-Rinpoche’s current projects include the renovation of a former church-turned-dharma-center, called The Padmasambava Meditation Center in Denver, Colorado, Chhoje Rinpoche’s new North American seat opening in March, 2014; the construction of new buildings and the renovation of current structures at the Korseong Monastery near Darjeeling in west Bengal, India; and the creation of the Mandarava Retreat Land, which includes road building and the construction of a lakhang, a nunnery, residence and resident retreat center in Tso Pema, Rewalsar, Himachel Pradesh, India.
+- The creation of the Mandarava Retreat Land, which includes road building and the construction of a lakhang, a nunnery, residence and resident retreat center in Tso Pema, Rewalsar, Himachel Pradesh, India.